Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The report distributes responsibilities quite clearly.
 Companies need to identify where materials and value are being lost within their own supply chains, explore business models that decouple growth from resource consumption, and collaborate with suppliers and even competitors to create shared circular infrastructure.

 Investors and financial institutions have an equally important role.
 Valuing assets without considering their durability, repairability, recoverability, or exposure to material scarcity risks is becoming an increasingly consequential decision.
-The report notes that this shift is already taking place in the climate arena, with central banks and regulators incorporating transition risks into their frameworks, and suggests that the next step will be extending this approach to material resources.
+The report notes that this shift is already taking place in the climate arena, with central banks and regulators incorporating climate-risk disclosure into their frameworks, and suggests that the next step will be extending this approach to material resources.

 For governments, the argument is even simpler.
 As long as prices fail to reflect the real costs of extraction, pollution, and waste, circular alternatives will continue to appear more expensive than they truly are.
 Correcting these signals through taxation or regulation is, essentially, a way of fixing a market failure that has been accumulating unaccounted-for costs for decades.